-When putting together the build in my head, I knew I didn't want to go anywhere near the £1000 mark as although a lot of Gaming PCs can total over £2000+ nowadays, if the cost of a build goes much over £800 I don't personally consider it ideal for entry level - this is made tough nowadays with the currently prices of Graphics Cards but for most entry PCs you'll be looking at an NVIDIA GTX 1050, 1050 Ti or 1060 anyway which can vary from £120 for the cheapest 1050 all the way up to £380 for the most expensive 1060 currently.
+When putting together the build in my head, I knew I didn't want to go anywhere near the £1000 mark as although a lot of Gaming PCs can total over £2000+ nowadays, if the cost of a build goes much over £800 I don't personally consider it ideal for entry level - this is made tough nowadays with the current prices of Graphics Cards but for most entry PCs you'll be looking at an NVIDIA GTX 1050, 1050 Ti or 1060 anyway which can vary from £120 for the cheapest 1050 all the way up to £380 for the most expensive 1060 currently.

-I had a look at our range of Gaming PCs and our cheapest one came in at £559.99 in the Core 116 (pictured below) which has an Intel Pentium Gold G5400 3.7Ghz Prcoessor, NVIDIA GTX 1050 Ti, 1TB HDD/240GB SSD and a 500W Power Supply.
+I had a look at our range of Gaming PCs and workstations, and our cheapest one came in at £559.99 in the Core 116 (pictured below) which has an Intel Pentium Gold G5400 3.7Ghz Prcoessor, NVIDIA GTX 1050 Ti, 1TB HDD/240GB SSD and a 500W Power Supply.

 I didn't think I'd be able to beat this price as there was 1 or 2 areas I wanted to improve on but also I had an idea of how I could keep the costs down slightly and that was by using the AMD Ryzen 2400G Processor which comes with onboard Radeon Vega Graphics, this means I could reduce the build cost with no dedicated Graphics Card, thus saving a decent chunk of money.

 After plenty of thought, the full build list came to the following;